Carlos Correa Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.75 team ERA that ranks fourth across all league pitching staffs.
+- The Mariners have the fourth-ranked team ERA among all MLB pitching staffs (3.77).

-- The Mariners allow the second-fewest home runs in baseball (94 total, one per game).
+- The Mariners surrender the third-fewest home runs in baseball (96 total, one per game).

-- In his most recent time out on Sunday, July 9, the righty went seven innings against the Houston Astros, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Saturday, July 8 against the Houston Astros, the righty went six innings, giving up one earned run while surrendering three hits.

+- In seven games this season, the 23-year-old has an ERA of 3.63, with 11.2 strikeouts per nine innings.
+Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.